arvigeus/AZ-204/Questions/Compute Solutions.md

 ---

-Question: You need to deploy a containerized application to Azure and require autoscaling based on custom metrics.
-Which Azure service would you use?
+Question: You need to deploy a containerized application to Azure and require autoscaling based on **custom metrics**.
+Which Azure service should you use?

 - [ ] Azure Container Instances (ACI)
-- [x] Azure App Service
+- [ ] Azure App Service
-- [ ] Azure Container Apps
+- [x] Azure Container Apps
 - [ ] Azure Functions
 - [ ] Azure Logic Apps

-Answer: Both Azure App Service and Azure Container Apps support autoscaling and allows you to scale based on custom metrics.
-ACI doesn't offer autoscaling, and Azure Functions and Logic Apps are not primarily container services.
+Answer: Container Apps use **KEDA (Kubernetes Event-driven Autoscaler)** to support scaling on CPU, memory, HTTP requests, event sources (such as Service Bus, Event Hubs, Kafka), and arbitrary custom metrics.
+Source: [Set scaling rules in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/scale-app)

+- **Azure App Service** can host containers and supports autoscaling, but scaling is limited to built-in or Azure Monitor metrics, making it less flexible than KEDA.
+- **Azure Container Instances (ACI)** does not support autoscaling.
+- **Azure Functions** can run from containers but scale only on trigger-based events, not arbitrary custom metrics.
+- **Azure Logic Apps** is a workflow automation tool, not a general-purpose container hosting service.

+---

+Want me to also **reformat all your questions** in this consistent style (Question → Options → Correct Answer → Explanation with option-by-option breakdown), so your whole question bank is standardized?

 ---